Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Sensing Analysis

 \section{Sensing Analysis}

-We assess the sensing performance in terms of detection probability under a certain false alarm probability and refreshing rate in terms of the number of sensing measurement updates per time unit.
-Detection probability refers to the likelihood of correctly identifying the presence of a target, whereas false alarm probability denotes the likelihood of incorrectly detecting a target when none is present.
+We assess the sensing performance in terms of detection probability, denoted by $P_{\rm d}$, under a certain false alarm probability $P_{\rm fa}$ as well as the refreshing rate $R_s$ defined as the number of sensing updates per time unit.
+Detection probability refers to the likelihood of correctly identifying the presence of a target, whereas false alarm probability denotes the likelihood of incorrectly detecting a target in the target's absence.

-Maximizing the sensing SINR enhances the probability of target detection under a fixed false alarm probability \cite[Chapters 3 and 15]{richards2010principles}.
-For other sensing tasks—such as estimating range, velocity, and similar parameters— it is also desired to maintain the sensing SINR above a required threshold denoted by $\gamma_{\rm s}$, i.e., $ \mathsf{SINR}_{\rm s}\geq \gamma_{\rm s}$.This requirement serves as a key motivation for the optimization problem formulated in Section~ \ref{sec:optimization}.
-In this work, we consider a minimum sensing SINR and refreshing rate as the sensing requirements.
+For a fixed false alarm probability, the detection probability is directly linked to the sensing SINR; thus, increasing the sensing SINR improves detection performance \cite[Chapters 3 and 15]{richards2010principles}.
+Consequently, a minimum sensing SINR threshold, denoted by $\gamma_{\rm s}$, should be ensured, i.e., $ \mathsf{SINR}_{\rm s}\geq \gamma_{\rm s}$.
+This requirement motivates the optimization problem formulated in Section~ \ref{sec:optimization}.\footnote{Higher-layer metrics, such as tracking and localization accuracy, inherently depend on detection reliability and refreshing rate; hence, improving these quantities directly enhances application-level performance.
+Stricter tail-latency constraints would mainly tighten the feasible region without altering the fundamental trade-offs.} The average sensing SINR is computed by taking the expectation with respect to the channel realizations and random symbols, given as

-The sensing SINR is a function of symbols, which vary randomly for different blocklength values.
-This implies that although the symbols are known when processing the received sensing signals, they cannot be known during the resource allocation phase.
-To this end, we take the expectation with respect to the random symbols.
-Thus, the average sensing SINR would be

 where $\textbf{A}_D$ and $\textbf{B}_D$ are diagonal matrices with